Can Stair Lifts Improve Your Mobility Without Breaking The Bank?

 According to Paying for Senior Care, the average purchase price of a stair lift costs between $1,200 and $4,000.
 That one-time cost gets you a stair lift that will last for years and can be fitted to your unique staircase.

 If that price isn’t in your budget, there are ways to save.
 You can look into Medicare coverage for some of the expense.
 Paying for Senior Care notes that, thanks to new changes to Medicare in 2018 and 2019, more at-home care and equipment are being covered, giving seniors the chance to potentially save on items like stair lifts.
-Medicaid may also help reduce the cost of a stair lift; it just depends on what kind of coverage your state offers and if stair lifts are an accepted purchase.
+Medicaid may also help reduce the cost of a stair lift; it just depends on what kind of coverage Virginia offers and if stair lifts are an accepted purchase.

 Additionally, installing a stair lift in your home will help you avoid even more expensive options.
 Without a stair lift, you’ll likely need the help of a caregiver to navigate your home or may need to move into senior or assisted living.
 These options are both very expensive, totaling thousands of dollars each month.
 A stair lift can eliminate these costs entirely for a number of years, saving you in the long run.